 The Walking Dead: Season One

-Having only just gotten myself a copy of Soma, as being tardy to the party is always cool, I’ve got to say I am thoroughly impressed by Fractional Games 2015 release.
-At its core, Soma is the true definition of a survival horror game as you are encouraged to avoid conflict at all costs while you find yourself banging your head against a wall at some of the most fiendish puzzles ever committed to a video game.
-You will die a lot in Soma, unless you use your wits, so much so in fact that they’ve added a safe mode which means you can play through the whole experience without worrying about a monster eating your face.
+At its core, Soma is the quintessential survival-horror game.
+You are encouraged to avoid conflict at all costs while you bang your head against a wall with some of the most fiendish puzzles ever committed to a video game.
+You will die a lot in Soma unless you use your wits.
+If you want, there is a safe mode that allows you to play through the whole experience without worrying about a monster eating your face.
 But where’s the fun it that?